Commissioned by The Tibet Foundation in association with the London Borough of Southwark, 1999

 On the pathway into the arena is the Language Pillar on which is carved in English, Tibetan, Chinese and Hindi, a message for the Millennium by His Holiness the Dalai Lama.
-The design is based on the historic Shol Pillar, installed circa 764 CE in an area below the Potala Palace, in Lhasa, during the reign of King Trisong Detsen.
-The inscription in Tibetan (among other things) detailed the situation between the two separate countries of Tibet and China.
+The design is based on the historic Shol Pillar, installed circa 764 CE in an area below the Potala Palace, in Lhasa, during the reign of King Trisong Detsen which (among other things) detailed the situation between the two separate countries of Tibet and China.

-In refining and developing the initial concept, I collaborated extensively with London architect Guy Stansfeld and we both benefited from the invaluable advice and guidance given by Lama Duboom Tulku of Tibet House, New Delhi and the Foundation’s Director, Mr Phuntsog Wangyal.
-The Kalachakra Mandala design was developed by monks from the Gyurme Tantric Monastery in Hunsur, South India which was then carved in plaster (in my South London studio) and cast in bronze at the Nautilus Foundry, Essex.
+The collaborative part of this project was crucial in its development and success.
+My initial sculptural concept was refined and developed through extensive consultation with London architect Guy Stansfeld with guidance given by Lama Duboom Tulku of Tibet House, New Delhi and the Tibet Foundation’s Director, Phuntsog Wangyal.
+The Kalachakra Mandala design was developed by monks from the Gyurme Tantric Monastery in Hunsur, South India then carved in plaster (in my South London studio) before being cast in bronze at the Nautilus Foundry, Essex.